gml015/csc222/techshell/README.md

 # Techshell

-A C program that imitates simple functionality of a UNIX-based
+A C program that imitates simple functionality of a UNIX-based terminal

 ***